Certora/Documentation/docs/cvl/statements.md

 `requireInvariant` statements
 -----------------------------

-`requireInvariant` is shorthand for `require` of the expression of the invariant where parameters have to be substituted.
+`requireInvariant` is shorthand for `require` of the expression of the invariant where the invariant parameters have to be substituted with the values/ variables for which the invariant should hold.

 - [`requireInvariant` example](https://github.com/Certora/Examples/blob/14668d39a6ddc67af349bc5b82f73db73349ef18/CVLByExample/ConstantProductPool/certora/spec/ConstantProductPool.spec#L178)